Essay: On the Farewell to Racing

 Cover photo by Chuck Rudy.

 It might not have been the events so to speak.
-I often lined up at a bike race on my only bike wearing my only kit, not necessitating walking my extra set of wheels to the bike pit (because I didn’t have an extra set).
-I felt like crit racing was comparable to auto racing: To win one million dollars you needed to spend two million dollars.
+I often lined up at races on my only bike wearing my only kit, not necessitating walking my extra set of wheels to the bike pit (because I didn’t have an extra set).
+I felt like crit racing was comparable to auto racing: To win one million dollars you need to spend two million dollars.
 Considering I wasn’t collecting primes each race, my funding was quite light.
-I still muse over the loss of winning a tin of anchovies as a prime in New Jersey.
+I still muse over the loss of winning a tin of anchovies as a prime in Mullica, New Jersey.
 I don’t even like anchovies, but I digress.

-I have kept the door open for the possibility to still race one or two events next year, races I missed due to conflicting schedules in 2018.
+I have kept the door open for the possibility to race one or two events next year, races I missed due to conflicting schedules in 2018.
 Smoketown always comes to mind.
 I can’t imagine a suitable outcome would occur, but now I get why people struggle to leave a sport they love.
 I’m not trying to leave it proper; I’m trying to come down from its fast-paced, inches-apart, bike-throwing life.
-I am terrified I will lose all my form – after getting much of it back – to having no goal for 2019.
+I am terrified I will lose all form – after getting much of it back – to searching for a goal for 2019.
+I have found myself accidentally tuning in to riding buddies who consider a motorcycle more and more each year.
 But I can see how a pro would struggle to pry his fingers off the doorjamb while being escorted out.